m-lab/jostler/USAGE.md

 [jostler-dirs]: https://github.com/m-lab/jostler#25-default-paths-and-object-names

 The outermost JSON type for your measurement result should be an object, i.e.
 `{...}`.
+The object should be formatted as a single line (not pretty printed).
 This object may contain any number of named fields or repeated records.

+NOTE: the example is pretty printed for clarity, but an actual file should not be.

 ```json
 {